 - any specialists an applicant is required to see

-In case the application is unsuccessful after submission of medical exam results, the applicant is not expected to receive a refund of the costs and expenses related to the medical exam.
+In case the application is unsuccessful after the submission of medical exam results, the applicant is not expected to receive a refund of the costs and expenses related to the medical exam.

 Refugees and asylum seekers are exempt from paying the fees.

-What to expect during medical exam
+What to expect during the medical exam

 Reminder: Only an approved panel physician or designated clinics can perform a complete medical exam for immigration reasons.

 Upon arrival, the physician or clinic staff will ask for an applicant’s identification to verify identity.
-A photograph of the applicant is taken and attached to the his or her medical records.
+A photograph of the applicant is taken and attached to his or her medical records.

 The doctor will fill out a medical history questionnaire and ask the applicant questions such as family’s health background, history of surgery, admission to hospitals and so on.
 This questionnaire helps ascertain previous or existing medical conditions.
 They’ll also ask the applicant about any medications he or she is currently taking.

 The applicant will be asked to undergo a physical exam.
-In this step, the doctor or a clinic staff will obtain the following information about the applicant:
+In this step, the doctor or clinic staff will obtain the following information about the applicant: